kstenerud/concise-text-encoding/cte-specification.md

 A CTE document must be entirely in lower case, with the following exceptions:

- * String and comment contents: `"A string may contain UPPER CASE.
+ * String and comment contents: `"A string can contain UPPER CASE.
 Escape sequences must be lower case: \x3d"`
  * [Time zones](#time-zones) are case sensitive, and contain uppercase characters.
  * Safe85 and Safe64 encodings make use of uppercase characters in their code tables.